Austin Apartments That Actually Allow Large Dogs (Verified List)

 Villages at East Riverside (78741)99 lbsYes β€” contact office for list2$400 first pet + $200 second, non-ref.$25Contact office

 East Austin notes: Aero Riverside is the most dog-friendly apartment we found on this side of town.
-No breed restrictions, no weight restrictions, no age restrictions, and rents starting around $900.
-It’s a 1973-built community managed by RPM Living, the same company behind Tambaleo and Saddle Creek in South Austin.
-The pet interview requirement is RPM’s standard approach across all their zero-restriction properties.
+No breed restrictions.
+No weight restrictions.
+No age restrictions.
+Rents start around $900.
+It’s managed by RPM Living, whose company-wide policy eliminates breed bans across all their Austin properties β€” the leasing team meets your dog instead of checking a restricted breed list.

 Sentral East Austin in the Plaza Saltillo neighborhood offers a luxury option with zero restrictions, but at premium pricing.
 If breed restrictions are your primary concern and budget matters, Aero Riverside is the clear pick.